shrunbr/hdns_proxy/README.md

 hdns_proxy is a python-based Handshake DNS reverse proxy using Flask.

+## Demo

+Interested in checking out how fast this is?
+Just do `<yourhnsname>.hdns.co` and watch your site load at *BLAZING* fast speeds.

 ## Getting Started

 To get started using hdns_proxy, you'll need to first clone this repo.